justtakingsomenotes/mynotes/linuxbible.md

 Check "VI and VIM" section.
 The search options there also apply to man pages
 and enable you to search man pages effectively: `/`, `?`, `n` and `N`.

-There are 8 manual page sections:
+There are 8 MAN PAGE SECTIONS:

 1. user commands
 2. system calls (interesting for programmers)